Last Updated on July 31, 2025 by Ketki Gadre

 SUSTAINABLE TIPS FOR ONE DAY IN WARSAW

-- Use public transport like tram and bus, instead of calling an Uber.
-Most places are in walking distance from the old town.
+- Use public transport like the tram and bus, instead of calling an Uber.
+Most places are in walking distance of the old town.

-- There are many companies who offer walking tours which start from the old square.
-It is best to register with before or you can also join them at last moment.
-They last a little over 4 hours so come with a lot of time in hand.
+- Many companies offer walking tours which start from the old square.
+It is best to register with them before, or you can also join them at the last moment.
+They last a little over 4 hours, so come with a lot of time in hand.
 They tell you the history and walk you through the popular places of the town.
 All this for a small tip at the end of the tour.

-- Do tip the walking tour guides, they are generally part time students and that is the only way they earn.
-Ideally 5 euro per person is the least you should give.
+- Do tip the walking tour guides, they are generally part-time student,s and that is the only way they earn.
+Ideally, 5 euros per person is the least you should give.

 - Enjoy the local food.
-Everywhere is Poland, I did not face a problem finding vegetarian food.
-There are lot of vegetarian as well as vegan food cafes in Warsaw.
+Everywhere in Poland, I did not face a problem finding vegetarian food.
+There are a lot of vegetarian as well as vegan food cafes in Warsaw.

 Disclaimer – This post contains affiliate links.
 It means it adds no extra cost to you if you book through the link but I get a referral bonus which helps me earn a little to keep this website up and running.
 Read about my Privacy Policy.